Skip to main content

 Dealing with the lead tenant

-In a joint tenancy, the full deposit is usually protected as a lump sum.
+In a joint tenancy, all tenants may contribute to the deposit.
+However, the full deposit will usually be protected as one lump sum.

 • asking for the deposit back when the tenancy ends